Nassim Ouammou

-Nassim Ouammou (born 27 April 1993) is a French professional footballer who plays as midfielder for Maccabi Netanya.
+Nassim Ouammou (born 27 April 1993) is a French professional footballer who plays as midfielder for Sochaux.

 Career

 On 26 June 2019, Ouammou signed a professional contract with Rodez AF after their promotion to the Ligue 2.
 He made his professional debut with Rodez in a 0–0 Ligue 2 tie with LB Châteauroux on 2 August 2019.

 Personal life

 Born in France, Ouammou is of Moroccan descent.
+He acquired French nationality on 15 April 1998, through the collective effect of his mother's naturalization.
 In 2011, he declared an interest in representing Morocco internationally.